Identity: An Iconography of Nurse

 About jparadisirn

 JParadisi RN, OCN emeritus, is a multidisciplinary artist with a focus in painting and writing.
 Her paintings and short stories have been published nationally.
 She has exhibited artwork in galleries throughout the Pacific Northwest.
-Julianna is a frequent contributor to Off The Charts, the blog of the American Journal of Nursing as a blogger and illustrator.
+Julianna was a frequent contributor to Off The Charts, the blog of the American Journal of Nursing as a blogger and illustrator.

 This entry was posted in Not All Nurses are Women and tagged , , , , , , , , .
 Bookmark the permalink.